Ojas-Sharma/VisualFlow/README.md

 VisualFlow is a Python library for object detection that provides conversion functions between Pascal VOC, YOLO, and COCO formats.
 It aims to simplify the process of converting annotated datasets between these popular object detection formats.

+We have started this library with the vision of providing end to end object detection, from formatting all the way to inferencing multiple types of object detection models.

+Our initial version of VisualFlow allows format conversions between PASCAL VOC, COCO and YOLO.
+Stay tuned for future updates!

 ## Installation

 You can install VisualFlow using pip: